fernando-romulo-silva/allset-java/README.md

 ## allset-java-se

-Configurations used on maven plugins for executable Java SE.
+Configurations used on maven plugins for executable Java SE, please check here for [Maven](docs/ALL-SET-JAVA-SE-MAVEN.md) user or here for Gradle users.